Last Updated on

 And should the worst case scenario happen to you, be prepared.
 Email yourself a digital copy of your passport before you leave on your trip, and most importantly: invest in travel insurance.
 I use World Nomads, and as I mentioned before, I took down all the serial numbers of my electronics to make sure I’d get reimbursed for them in the case of theft.
 Read the small print of the travel insurance you are buying to find out what you need to make a claim.
 And most importantly: Make sure the travel insurance of your choice covers Colombia!
 Some travel insurances don’t cover countries for which a government travel warning is issued.
 Also know the numbers to call in case you have to report a stolen credit card and write down your credit card information somewhere.

-Use only safe ATMs
+Use only safe ATMs in Colombia

 I only ever took out money at ATMs in proper banks, not at ATMs in the street.
 I tried to always have someone with me, and if I was by myself, I was monitoring my surroundings for sketchy people extra carefully.